-Three benefits of sharing knowledge and how this creates efficiencies across teams
+3 benefits of knowledge sharing creating efficiencies across teams

-Organisational knowledge sharing helps create a competitive business advantage.
+There are many benefits of knowledge sharing.
+Organisational sharing expertise helps create a competitive business advantage.

 Knowledge Management Systems improve operational efficiency and help the business quickly respond to change.
 Teams need information sharing capabilities to support organisational and strategic activities.

 Let’s look at how data transparency can improve operational activities.
 Tina, the Minister’s personal assistant, needs access to last week’s PR meeting.
 Kevin, from the PR department is sick and won’t be accessible until after the weekend.
 In this case, a transparent knowledge management system would help Tina retrieve the knowledge she needs without the need to communicate with Kevin.

 Positives of encouraging transferring knowledge across internal teams

 The creation, application, and maintenance of knowledge are essential for business survival.
 Without effective communication, the business could suffer from process inefficiencies, increased costs and could potentially communicate false information to stakeholders.
 You can read our previous article to find out more about the importance of consistent messaging to your stakeholders.

 - Creating a sustainable advantage.
 Knowledge is power.
 Sharing expertise broadens business knowledge, thus creating a competitive advantage.

 - Knowledge remains within the company.
 When a team member leaves the organisation their internal business knowledge should stay with the business.
 Yes, there are confidentiality agreements, but how can you ensure data is secure?
 Personal work computers and randomly generated passwords are an effective start.
 Train your employees to know where to share the information and how to retrieve the data relevant to them.